 If you were here right now, you would be:

-- Engaging and expanding support through public visibility actions, voter outreach, and relationship building
+Engaging and expanding awareness of reproductive rights access and threats within the state and specifically within the state legislature through public visibility actions, voter outreach, and relationship building

 Salary, Benefits and Perks:

 The salary for this position is $47,000-$54,000.
 Salary within this range is determined through an equity calculator.
 As part of TOT’s commitment to compensation equity and transparency, we have a no negotiation policy.
 Salary negotiations can introduce bias and perpetuate wage inequality.
 At the end of the campaign, there may be opportunities for advancement.
 We offer a generous benefits package, including: